Back pain treatment in Cheltenham

 lower back pain

-Experiencing a sore lower back pain when running or walking is frequently a sign of muscle fatigue or improper posture.
-Typically, this can be managed at home with rest and over-the-counter pain relievers.
+Typically, this can be managed at home with rest and pain drugs.
 However, if the pain is persistent or keeps coming back, it might signal a more serious underlying issue which requires investigation by a physiotherapist.

 It's worth noting that four out of five individuals will encounter lower back pain at some stage in their lives, making it one of the top reasons for doctor visits.